Q&A from What an Effective EDD Program Looks Like

 May 29, 2020

-Questions and answers from the webinar featuring Andrew Simpson, the Chief Operating Officer at CaseWare RCM and, Nicholas Belani, Refinitiv EDD Transformation Manager.
+Questions and answers from our webinar What an Effective EDD Program Looks Like featuring Andrew Simpson, the Chief Operating Officer at CaseWare RCM and, Nicholas Belani, Refinitiv EDD Transformation Manager.

 Q: How long is EDD required for a person who is considered a PEP?

 A: Belani: In my previous roles, we would still look at the PEP for quite some time, depending upon the jurisdiction.
 I don't have strict numbers.
 I would say refer to the BSA FFIEC manual because I do not want to misspeak in terms of what the EDD look back or monitoring should be around a PEP.
 In my experience, we always took note of a former PEP, but it was somewhat dependent upon the jurisdiction.

 Someone who was the mayor of a small town in the U.S. is not necessarily an issue.
 It might ping in a database, but obviously, someone who is the son of the president of a different country has a different level of risk associated.

 Q: Is a variable name search applied to sanctions only or to negative news as well?

 A: Belani: I think you should always be conducting numerous iterations in the name.
 It's dependent upon your internal research methodology, but you have to think about transliteration issues, you have to think about people going by variations on their name so, I would always run multiple variations.